Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Preliminaries

 Given a coordinate system on $\mathcal M$, $(U,x^\alpha)$ with $U \subset M$, we obtain a local coordinate system on $T^\star \mathcal M$, by considering the coordinates $v^\alpha$ conjugate to the $x^\alpha$ such that for any $x \in U \subset \mathcal M$, any $v \in T_x^\star \mathcal M$

-We now assume that there exist local coordinates $(x^\alpha)$ such that $x^0=t$ is a smooth temporal function, i.e.~its gradient is past directed and timelike.
+We now assume that there exist local coordinates $(x^\alpha)$ such that $x^0=t$ is a smooth time function, i.e.~its gradient is past directed and timelike.
 In that case, the algebraic equation

 can be solved for $v_0$ by

 It follows that $(x^\alpha, v_i)$, $1 \le i \le 3$ are smooth coordinates on $\mathcal{P}$ and for any $x \in \mathcal M$, $(v_i)$, $1 \le i \le 3$ are smooth coordinates on $\pi^{-1}(x)$.
 Note that the requirement that $v \neq 0$, implies that $v_i \in \mathbb{R}^3 \setminus \{ 0\}$.
 We thus define $\mathbb{R}^3_v:= \mathbb{R}^3 \setminus \{ 0\}$.
 All integrations in $v$ can be performed using the $(v_i)$ coordinates in which case, the domain of integration will always be $\mathbb{R}^3_v$.